 That being said – let’s take it back to 2016:

-Earlier this week I saw something on my social media timeline that gave me pause for its poignancy – it seemed to rise off the screen and smack me in the face, it said in paraphrase:
+Earlier this week I saw something on my social media timeline that gave me pause for its poignancy – it seemed to rise off the screen and smack me in the face – and it said in paraphrase:

 “Rather than saying that racism doesn’t exist, just say you don’t care.
 That is easier to respect, less insulting and more accurate.”

-If you are regular reader of this blog, it is safe to say that you are well aware that I am a native son of Chicago with the adoration of my hometown having no boundaries that I am aware of.
+If you are regular reader of this blog, it is safe to say that you are well aware that I am a native son of Chicago armed with an adoration of my hometown that has no boundaries that I am aware of.

 Sweet Home Chicago – that glorious stage where I performed my greatest act – growing from a boy to a man with that added burden of being a young Black man in the age of Reaganomics.